Python-GIS-book/site/source/part2/chapter-06/md/03-coordinate-reference-system.md

 data.crs
 ```

-What geopandas returns here is in fact a `CRS` object from the pyproj library.
+What `geopandas` returns here is in fact a `CRS` object from the `pyproj` library.
 The EPSG code of our data is `4326` which refers to the WGS84 coordinate system.
-You will encounter this EPSG-code frequenctly in the geospatial world as it is perhaps the most commonly used coordinate reference system in the world.
+You will encounter this EPSG-code frequently in the geospatial world as it is perhaps the most commonly used coordinate reference system in the world.
 As we learned earlier, the EPSG number is an identification code that tells which is the coordinate system of a given dataset.
 In this case, we could also guess the probable CRS by looking at the coordinates values in the `geometry` column which are longitude and latitudes decimal degrees:

 ```python
 data["geometry"].head()